 Google introduced a filter in 2012 for preventing poor-quality websites from ranking in the top searches.
-Since then several updates have happened, and every time the new update comes, the exact match domain name sees the impact on it.
-A website that has improved its content quality would get a better ranking, and the website developed intending the top ranking without putting effort on content quality, and other aspects of the ranking would experience exact match domain penalty.
+Since then, several updates have happened, and every time the new update comes, the exact match domain name sees its impact.
+A website that has improved its content quality would get a better ranking, and the website developed intending the top ranking without putting effort on content quality.
+Other aspects of the ranking would experience exact match domain penalty.

 How EMD Affected the Web Search?

 The exact match domain filter has reached the level where it can monitor the various domain patterns wherever popular keywords are used in the domain.
 The purpose of the Google exact match domain filter is to protect the websites that are doing a good job in educating and solving the problem of the end-users.

 In the majority of the cases, EMDs are created to manipulate the search results.
 The strategy is more popular in the black hat SEO technique where the sole purpose of registering an EMD is to drive traffic by achieving the top position in the organic search.

 If you aim to learn to choose an SEO friendly domain name for your new website , click on the link provided!